Accio/accio.github.io/_pages/outreach.md

 Targets to Novel Therapeutics* on topics of computational biology and multiscale modelling at the Department of Pharmacy, University of Basel.

-## Consulting and reviewing

-I have consulted universities and research institutes for scientific questions and project proposals.
-Besides reviewing scientific publications, I have participated in reviewing scientific proposals in the field of bioinformatics, computational biology, digital healthcare, and translational sciences for both international and national funding agencies.
-References are available upon request.

 ## Supervising master students, Ph.D. students, and postdocs

-I work regularly with junior researchers, including bachelor, master and PhD students as well as postdoc researchers.
+I work with junior researchers, including bachelor, master and PhD students as well as postdoc researchers regularly.
 My responsibility includes

 * supervision of internships,
 * mentoring projects and thesis,